 10 Most Powerful Blogs to Read Right Now

 We know that the internet is currently the number one source for information.
-Many reply to questions with the coined phrase, “Google it.”
+Many replies to questions with the coined phrase, “Google it.”
 But when you “Google it” you are directed towards another source on the internet that is able to provide you the answer to your question.
 A majority of the time, we are able to find the answers to our questions through blogs.
-These blogs are web pages that are updated regularly to provide information that isn’t text-book style, but more so conversational and easier to understand.
+These blogs are web pages that are updated regularly to provide information that isn’t textbook style, but more so conversational and easier to understand.

 New blogs are popping up every day.
-Anyone with a passion on a subject or idea can create a web space where they can publish their own pieces for people to enjoy.
+Anyone with a passion for a subject or idea can create a web space where they can publish their own pieces for people to enjoy.
 Sites like WordPress and Blogger allow just about anyone who is somewhat computer literate to create their own space on the web.
 Topics like politics, travel, music, and food recipes to name a few, are covered via a blog somewhere on the world wide web.
 Blogs can be run and updated by one individual or a group of people, as long as there is a periodic update of information on the page.

 Some of these blogs, however, are more influential and resourceful than others.
 Most of us depend on our Google search to lead us to the more popular ones first, but that is not always the case.
-There are many factors that weigh in on why people choose to follow certain blogs whether it be topic, writing style, or even the author(s) themselves.
+There are many factors that weigh in on why people choose to follow certain blogs whether it be a topic, writing style, or even the author(s) themselves.
 If you are looking for an array of information to keep you up-to-date on what’s what and what’s new, here are ten of the most important blogs to keep up with.

 - The Huffington Post: Leading the ranks on almost every survey is The Huffington Post.
 It has become a credible source for breaking news on almost every topic including, but not limited to, entertainment, politics, business, world news and more.
-It was founded by Arianna Huffington, Kenneth Lerer and Jonah Peretti in 2005 before it was later acquired by AOL in 2011.
+It was founded by Arianna Huffington, Kenneth Lerer, and Jonah Peretti in 2005 before it was later acquired by AOL in 2011.
 This blog source has over 9,000 bloggers that contribute to their collection of work.
 Writers have ranged from freelancers to professional journalists and celebrity writers.
-The Huffington Post revolutionized the world of blogging, and is still to this day one of the most powerful blogs to read with over 100 million monthly viewers.
+The Huffington Post revolutionized the world of blogging and is still to this day one of the most powerful blogs to read with over 100 million monthly viewers.

 - TechCrunch: When it comes to talking about technology culture, TechCrunch is your go-to blog for information and news.
 This blog was founded by Michael Arrington in 2005, a long way before it reached its current following of over 4 million subscribers.
 This blog became such a staple resource in the tech community that it developed its own TechCrunch Network, which includes CrunchNotes, MobileCrunch and CrunchGear.
 Like The Huffington Post, TechCrunch was eventually acquired by AOL in 2010.
 Still, it is a solid source for news about technological innovations, social media and networks, all things and people of the internet.